SPECIAL TOPIC: CREMATION

 B. Cremation is forbidden in the Talmud (Sanh.
 7:2,24b) and Mishna ('Abodiah Zarah 1.3).

 C. Modern Judaism allows those cremated to be placed in Jewish cemeteries (cf. Encyclopedia Judaica, vol. 5, p.
-1074).
+1074), possibly influenced by the cremation of Jews by the Nazis.

 III.
 GREECE AND ROME